 To properly format your USB drive to FAT32 on a Mac, be sure to mirror these following steps as precisely as possible.

 Disk Utility on Mac is a system utility application used for disk and disk volume related operations, like formatting any USB flash drive to a new file system.
-When using this method for FAT32, Disk Utility will wipe your flash drive of any preexisting data, so be sure to first back up the contents of your flash drive into another safe storage system before proceeding with the following steps.
+When using this method to format USB to FAT32 on Mac, Disk Utility will wipe all your preexisting data, so be sure to first back up the contents of your flash drive into another safe storage system before proceeding.

 Step 1.
 Connect your USB drive to your Mac using an available port